uniquehash/42moonlight/resources/learn_ruby_and_webdev.md

 Prerequisites: Command Line, Git, and Github knowledge (42 students should be fine)

-I recommend to do these in order.
+I recommend you do these in order.
 It's important to understand Ruby fundamentals before diving into web dev frameworks.

 ### Ruby